Coptic literature: Shenoute and his milieu

+Magic

+There are approximately 600 surviving magical or ritual manuscripts in Coptic from between the 4th and 12th centuries.
+Coptic magic originates as translations from the Greek tradition.
+The vast majority of manuscripts come from a Christian milieu.
+Many of the texts probably date to the period of Coptic literary creativity in the 6th century (often associated with Patriarch Damian of Alexandria).

+The copying and composition of magical texts in Coptic declined with the rise of Arabic and Islam.
+Texts ceased to be produced in the 12th century.

 Later literature

 Coptic writing after 451 is mostly non-Chalcedonian, theologically miaphysite and hence isolate from the Chalcedonian mainstream.
-Important writers from the latter half of the 5th century includ Paul of Tamma, Paphnute, Makarius of Tkow and Patriarch Timothy II of Alexandria.
+Important writers from the latter half of the 5th century include Paul of Tamma, Paphnute, Makarius of Tkow and Patriarch Timothy II of Alexandria.

 The next most pivotal moment in Coptic history after Chalcedon was the Arab conquest of Egypt in 641, which placed the Copts under Islamic rule and introduced Arabic.
 Its immediate impact on Coptic literature, however, was small.
 Important Coptic writers from the latter half of the 7th century include the Patriarchs Benjamin I and Agathon, Samuel of Qalamun, Isaac of Qalamun, John of Nikiu and Menas of Nikiu.
+Official documents and correspondence were sometimes written in Coptic into the Abbasid period in the late 8th century.

 Coptic seems to have been in decline as a literary language by the early 9th century, since few original works later than that can be attributed to a named author.
 For reasons not fully understood, it was moribund as a language of original composition by the 11th century.
 Much Coptic literature is now lost, as the Copts began to use Arabic.
 Texts such as the Apocalypse of Samuel of Kalamoun deplore the loss of Coptic, but are themselves now only extant in Arabic.

+Coptic in Arabic

+William Worrell argues that Coptic went through three stages in its contact with Arabic.
+First, it borrowed the odd Arabic word.
+Second, while still a living language, some texts were written in Arabic but in Coptic script.
+Finally, after having been completely supplanted as the spoken language by Arabic, Coptic was rendered as needed in Arabic script.

+A major movement to translate Coptic works into Arabic began around 1000 or shortly before and lasted into the 13th century.
+Many bilingual church texts with Bohairic on the left and Arabic on the right are a product of this period.
+During the period of translation, Coptic was still widely and deeply understood.
+In the 13th–14th centuries, as knowledge of Coptic declined, grammars of the language, called "prefaces", and word lists, called "ladders", were written in Arabic to help priests read and pronounce Coptic.